JakubHerr/GitFit/docs/documentation.md

 ### Workout recording
 - Start a new unplanned workout or select one from a created plan
 - Add predefined or custom exercise to workout
-- TODO remove exercise from workout
+- remove exercise from workout
 - Add work sets to each exercise
 - Input weight, repetitions and toggle completion on each set
-- TODO User can remove set from exercise
+- User can remove last set from exercise
 - Discard in-progress workout
 - Save finished workout to database